ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-debug/setup-1.md

 layout: learningpathall
 ---

-This learning path assumes you have a Arm Development Studio installed and an appropriate license set up.
+To start this learning path, you need to have Arm Development Studio installed, and an appropriate license set up.
 See the [install guide](/install-guides/armds) for instructions.
 Screenshots shown are from the 2023.0 version.

 The learning path also assumes you have set up the Neoverse Reference Design software stack and associated FVP.
 See this [learning path](/learning-paths/servers-and-cloud-computing/refinfra-quick-start/) for instructions.
 The Neoverse N2 (`RD-N2`) stack is used.